Updated: August 30, 2024

 Mortgages You Can Get Without a Tax Return

-A very small handful of lenders may be willing to give you a no-tax-return mortgage.
+A very small handful of lenders may be willing to give you a no-tax-return mortgage which is sometimes referred to as a no-doc or low-doc mortgage.
 They generally fall into the following two categories:

 What to Do If You Want a Mortgage and Have Unfiled Returns

-You're ready for homeownership but you have unfiled returns… what should you do?
-You can explore the options above, but they will likely cost you more money in the long run.
+If you're ready for homeownership but have unfiled returns, you can explore the options above, but they will likely cost you more money in the long run.
 The best option is to deal with your unfiled tax returns.
-A tax pro can help you file your unfiled returns.

 Can You Obtain a Mortgage If You Have Unpaid Taxes?

 If you file your returns and owe tax, that won't necessarily prevent you from qualifying for a mortgage.
-However, your mortgage lender will want to see proof of your payment arrangement, and they will take these payments into account when calculating your debt-to-income ratio.
+However, your mortgage lender will want to see proof of your payment arrangement, and they will take these payments into account when calculating your debt-to-income (DTI) ratio.
+The DTI requirements vary from lender to lender, but typically, you should aim for 36% or below.
+That means that 36% of your monthly income goes toward debts including your tax repayments, student loans, car loans, your mortgage, and any other debts you have.

 Applying for Mortgages When You Have a Tax Lien